The Holiday Scheme provides supporters with an opportunity to play a more active role in helping torture survivors to integrate into British society.

 Most of the people we work with live in crowded asylum accommodations and have very little money.
 They often experience a deep sense of social isolation, and are simply not able to enjoy a break from the stress of life as an asylum seeker.

-However, life wasn't always like this.
-Before being tortured and forced to flee – many of them had a good standard of living in their home countries and enjoyed the company of their families.
+Life wasn't always like this.
+Before being tortured and forced to flee, many of them had a good standard of living in their home countries and enjoyed the company of their families.

-Thanks to the kindness of our supporters who open their homes to them, people rebuilding their lives after torture can have the opportunity to enjoy some much welcome change of pace and scenery.
+Thanks to the kindness of our supporters who open their homes to them, people rebuilding their lives after torture can have the opportunity to enjoy some very welcome change of pace and scenery.

 How the scheme works

-The host list is currently closed and Freedom from Torture is enormously grateful for all those who have hosted and continue to host client holidays.
-If you have a special and welcoming home to offer and would like to be considered to host in the future, please contact Philippa Hislop to be added to the holiday host waiting list. firstname.lastname@example.org
+If you have a special and welcoming home to offer and would like to be considered to host in the future, please contact Philippa Hislop to be added to the holiday host waiting list at email@example.com

 Thank you for organising this holiday, which has had a profound effect on a man who had lost all hope in people”.